TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ```
 LATEST:

+Dec 14, 2018: Faster lemmatizer, major updates for the lemmatizer making it considerably faster (no changes in accuracy).
+    --> Pipeline needs clean instalation (requirements also changed)!

 Dec 13, 2018: Memory leak fixed, should not accumulate RAM with large data streams anymore.

 ```

 ## Finnish neural dependency parser